peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 Based on this initial examination, and looking at the edit-graph structure, both markers should work with our default ``onebp`` classifier (looking for a perfect match or at most 1bp away).
-For the V8V9 marker, is appears the database would benefit from including secondary sequences from the reference strains too.
+For the V8V9 marker, it appears the database would benefit from including secondary sequences from the reference strains too.